staab/heightmap/README.md

 - Layers of resoultion x10
 - Layer attributes - certain ones override, other ones merge.
     - E.g., low resolution specifies area as wasteland, higher resolution specifies subset of area as swamp; it should be tundra-y swamp.
-    - Eventually we'll want models placed on the map
+    - Eventually we'll want models placed on the map (e.g. weathertop)
 - Figure out a better camera so it's easier to move around.
 Add basic collision detection to keep it above ground.
 - Define biomes
     - Color related to elevation or features